sh-jj/paper-list/README.md

 ## Machine Learning with Differential privacy

+Differentially Private Learning with Small Public Data
+> There are two key factors in differentailly private SGD, privacy budget and gredient clipping threshold at each iteration.
+Private-Public (PPSGD) is prosposed, which use small public labeled data to estimate these factors at next iteration.

 Jaewoo Lee, Daniel Kifer:
 Concentrated Differentially Private Gradient Descent with Adaptive per-Iteration Privacy Budget.
 KDD 2018: 1656-1665